 An effort to broaden the information base can alter the picture considerably and can even change the attractiveness of the proposal.
-Executives can also include more people in decision making process to bring different perspectives for consideration.
-Inclusion of more people can increase the likelihood of discovering information which do not conform with decision maker’s frame of mind.
+Executives can also include more people in the decision-making process to bring different perspectives for consideration.
+The inclusion of more people can increase the likelihood of discovering information which does not conform to the decision maker’s frame of mind.

-Unrecognised tendency of decision makers to judge the likelihood of an event ’s occur rence based on its similarity to previous events leads to representative bias.
-Schwenk who has studied the effect of heuristics and biases on strategic decision making2, gives an example of representativeness bias from the US retail industry.
+The unrecognised tendency of decision makers to judge the likelihood of an event’s occurrence based on its similarity to previous events leads to representative bias.
+Schwenk who has studied the effect of heuristics and biases on strategic decision making gives an example of representativeness bias from the US retail industry.
 The head of an American retail organisation held a belief that there would be a depression after the second world war.
-His belief was based on the knowledge that there was a depression at the end of first world war.
-So strong was his belief that he did not expand his bus inessin spite of strong competition by a major rival.
+His belief was based on the knowledge that there was a depression at the end of the first world war.
+So strong was his belief that he did not expand his business in spite of strong competition by a major rival.
 The result was a permanent loss in market share.

-Closer home, we have seen representative bias in listing on stock exchanges- for example- during the boom years , many real estate companies raised finances through Initial Public Offerings (IPOs) with quite high book-building prices.
-When initial companies did well in their IPO, other companies followed the suit.
+Closer to home, we have seen representative bias in listing on stock exchanges.
+For example, during the boom years, many real estate companies raised finances through Initial Public Offerings (IPOs) with quite high book-building prices.
+When initial companies did well in their IPO, other companies followed suit.
 They assumed that the earlier company which floated the IPO was a representative one and retail investors who would have missed the opportunity of investing earlier, were eager to invest in the subsequent IPOs.
 This kind of judgment is based on stereotype successes, ignoring many other factors which might have affected the decision of earlier companies to go for an IPO.

-Managers need to challenge their assumptions and long held beliefs to deal with representative bias.
-It is worth questioning whether the generalisation base do none example or a small sample holds true.
-Using a devil ’s advocate can also be Helpful in challenging assumptions which can go unnoticed on one’s own especially when they are long held views.
+Managers need to challenge their assumptions and long-held beliefs to deal with representative bias.
+It is worth questioning whether a generalisation based on one example or a small sample holds true.
+Using a devil’s advocate can also be helpful in challenging assumptions which can go unnoticed on one’s own - especially when they are long-held views.

 Anchoring and adjustment

-For example, in an experiment3, people were asked to estimate population of Turkey by asking them two questions-
+For example, in an experiment, people were asked to estimate the population of Turkey by asking them two questions:

 Is the population of Turkey greater than 35 million?